muellercodes/wordpress-update-user-notifications/README.md

 # wordpress-update-user-notifications
-Receive email notifications when one of your Wordpress users updates their profile, or resets or updates their password
+Receive email notifications when one of your Wordpress users updates their profile, or resets/updates their password.

 This excludes admins in the notifications.